 - Exchanges handle of course a lot of cash or coin deposits and withdrawals.

 Our security score is the result of testing the webpage of each exchange at Observatory by Mozilla (https://observatory.mozilla.org/) which has helped over 125,000 websites by teaching developers, system administrators, and security professionals how configure their sites safely and securely.

 BitMEX’s security score is A+, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
-Only BitMEX and one other exchange in our list of 250+ exchanges managed to receive that grade.
+Only BitMEX and three other exchanges in our list of 350+ exchanges managed to receive that grade.
 Wow.